Houston Alexander: Ultimate Fighting Championship

 Alexander then signed a new three-fight contract with the UFC.
 At UFC 75 Alexander beat Italian Alessio Sakara.
-Just like his previous fight, Sakara threw a couple of early shots before Alexander countered with close-contact strikes.
+Just like his previous fight, Alexander was able to counter Sakara's early shots with close-contact strikes.
 "The way I was taught was that all your strength is inside versus outside,” Alexander said before the fight of his explosive ability when close to an opponent.
 "My short strikes are really, really good, and that’s from lifting weights and doing a lot of reps."

 At UFC 78 Alexander faced then undefeated contender Thiago Silva.
 Silva won by TKO after the referee stopped the fight at 3:25 in the first round.
 In the fight Silva achieved mounted position on top of Alexander and landed punches until the referee called a stop to the contest.

 On April 2, 2008, Alexander fought former WEC Heavyweight Champion James Irvin as the first fight on the televised portion of UFC Fight Night: Kenny Florian vs Joe Lauzon in Broomfield, Colorado.
 Irvin led off with a superman punch to the jaw that knocked Alexander down.
-He followed with three more devastating punches to the face that knocked him unconscious and Steve Mazzagatti rushed in to stop the fight.
+He followed with three more devastating punches to the face that knocked Alexander unconscious at which point referee Steve Mazzagatti stopped the fight.
 Alexander immediately got to his feet and protested the quick stoppage.
 The eight-second knockout tied the record for the fastest knockout in the UFC alongside Don Frye's knockout at UFC 8.
 The loss was officially ruled as a TKO due to strikes, although some sources list it as a KO.

 Alexander fought Eric "Red" Schafer at UFC Fight Night: Diaz vs. Neer in his hometown of Omaha, Nebraska.
 After landing some effective knees early in the fight, Alexander lost the fight via arm triangle submission in the first round.

 Alexander was scheduled to face Andre Gusmão at UFC 98, but had to withdraw due to a broken hand suffered in training camp.

 With the permission of the UFC, Alexander fought the late Sherman Pendergarst in a Heavyweight fight at Adrenaline MMA's Fourth Event.
 Alexander defeated Pendergarst by TKO due to leg kicks that dropped "The Tank" followed by punches on the ground.

 Alexander made his return to the UFC at The Ultimate Fighter: Heavyweights Finale against internet superstar Kimbo Slice at a catchweight of 215 pounds.
 Alexander was defeated by Kimbo Slice by unanimous decision (29–28, 29–28, and 30–27) in a bout that many thought would not make it out of the first round.
 The fight was characterized by Alexander circling away from Kimbo while utilizing quick but not powerful leg kicks instead of directly engaging him.
 While the first and third rounds were largely spent at a distance, the most spectacular moment of the fight arguably came in the second round when Slice administered a suplex that rocked Alexander.
 Shortly following the loss, Alexander was cut from the UFC.